- GOGO goals

 At the end of GOGO 2020 the top 10 riders in total on-the-road distance, the top 10 riders in total elevation gain, and the top 10 riders in number of days ridden over the entire season will receive bonus points as follows:

 - 1st-50pts, 2nd-45pts, 3rd-40pts, 4th-35pts, 5th-30pts, 6th-25pts, 7th-20pts, 8th-15pts, 9th-10pts, 10th-5pts

-Note: for the “days ridden” category, only days of a least 5 total miles are counted
+Note: for the “days ridden” category, trainer rides as well as on-the-road miles are allowed but only days of a least 5 total miles are counted.

 Receiving GOGO points